-- EQUIPMENT: The Troop is responsible to pay for the cost of repair.
-Payment is due before you leave camp. - BICYCLING: Bicycles are more than welcome at Resica Falls.
+EQUIPMENT: The Troop is responsible to pay for the cost of repair.
+Payment is due before you leave camp.

+BICYCLING: Bicycles are more than welcome at Resica Falls.
 Helmets must be worn at all times.
 Bicycles should not be ridden in camp after dark.
 Be mindful of the speed you are traveling on your bicycle.
-Any reckless biking may result in prohibition of riding by your Scout for the remainder of the week. - CAMPERSHIP PROGRAM: Campership grants are available to Scouts who are in need of financial assistance to attend summer camp.
+Bikes should travel at 5 MPH while in camp.
+Any reckless biking may result in prohibition of riding by your Scout for the remainder of the week.

+CAMPERSHIP PROGRAM: Campership grants are available to Scouts who are in need of financial assistance to attend summer camp.
 Camperships (scholarship money) are available for all currently registered CRADLE OF LIBERTY Scouts.
-Campership awards are applied to the \$605 camp fee.
+Campership awards are applied to the \$645 camp fee.
 The application can be found in the document library at www.resicafalls.org.
 The application due date is April 1st.